 We believe that Dr. Catalano is qualified to serve on our board of directors due to her extensive experience leading the company's discovery and development efforts since its inception, scientific expertise on receptor and disease biology, and knowledge of our industry.
-Dr. Catalano resigned from our board of directors effective immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part.
+Dr. Catalano has notified us that she will resign from our board of directors effective immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part.